-- My dad changed my diaper in the Oval Office under Nixon, and left my poop-filled diaper in his trash can.
+- My dad changed my diaper in the Oval Office under Nixon, and left my poop-filled diaper in the trash can under Nixon's desk.
 We're all really proud of that.

-- I have a photographic memory for where shit is.
+- I have a photographic memory for where things are.
 I’ve never lost an earring, an earring back or a sock in the dryer (#truestory), and I can find ALL the Lego pieces.

 - I am obsessed with true-crime shows, and know more about serial killers than anyone really should.